Papua New Guinea scrambles to vaccinate as polio returns | Malay Mail

 In a cruel twist, the virus afflicting Papua New Guineans today — clinically known as VDPV1 — started life as a vaccine.

-The much-weakened version of the polio virus was first ingested as an oral vaccine, before spreading throughout the community via feces.
+The much-weakened version of the polio virus was first ingested as an oral vaccine, before spreading throughout the community via faeces.

 Because of low-levels of immunisation, the harmless attenuated virus continued to circulate person-to-person for a long period of time, allowing it to mutate into a more virulent strain.